THE VISION FOR THE LANGUAGE FRAMEWORK

 THE IMPLEMENTATION OF THE FRAMEWORK

-For a framework to succeed it must be accompanied by a timetable that allows for the proper implementation and maximization the framework.
+For a framework to succeed it must be accompanied by a timetable that allows for its proper implementation.
 In order for the above framework to work, certain conditions needed to be in place:

 a) The timetable had to allow for team planning between the milepost teachers.
 We were able to design a timetable that allowed the mainstream teachers to plan together several times a week.